FRC1732/2019-Competition/README.md

 Subsystems may also just read from sensors.
 In these cases, the subsystem is just converting the signals read in from sensors into a more useful format (e.g. encoder ticks to inches).

+Some subsystems have a defualt command, a command to run when no other command requires them

 ### Commands

 Commands read data from subsystems, and use logic and math to decide on a target state for the subsystem.